-The current economic environment in Canada, especially with regards to the level of consumer debt, continues to be of concern to the Company, particularly in regard to sales of new and used automobiles.
-As well, fuel prices have been volatile in the past few months.
-Continued decline in the price of oil could have a negative impact on the Company as a result of weak economic conditions in the Western Provinces leading to lower vehicle sales.
+The current economic environment in Canada. especially with regard to the level of consumer debt, continues to be of concern to the Company, particularly related to sales of new and used automobiles.
+Continued weakness in the oil and gas sector could have a negative impact on the Company as a result of weak economic conditions in the Western Provinces leading to lower vehicle sales.
 Conversely, increases in gasoline prices could cause a reduction in automobile purchases and/or a shift in buying patterns from light trucks and sport utility vehicles (which typically provide higher margins) to smaller, more economical vehicles (which typically have lower profit margins).
 In addition, many of our dealerships depend on sales of light trucks and sport utility vehicles for their level of profitability.
 A continued shift in preferences by consumers for smaller, more economic vehicles may have an adverse effect on our revenues and results of operations.